cadenza-k/blog-cadenza/content/post/cadenza/index.md

 As a side effect, it made me start thinking again about questioning my own gender but not entirely, it was more like lazy thinking coated in denial.
 Around a trimester later I told someone I was feeling "something along the lines of gender fluidity but can't put a word on it, it's weird".

-Later, my homie, after an evening of talking, said while leaving "you're gonna hate me but I'm sending you a link, you should probably read it".
+Later, my homie, after an evening of talking, said while leaving "you're gonna hate me, but I'm sending you a link, you should probably read it".
 That link was https://genderdysphoria.fyi/

-At first I was like "oh, cool!
+At first, I was like "oh, cool!
 Some reading so I could understand her better!"
 And I started reading it avidly, and read everything in 48hrs (my sleep took a deep hit because of this).

 It was all fun and games until a specific passage came up: